whatl3y/picfont/README.md

 # picfont

-Create stylish, vectorized icons you can use in the browser, similar to [font-awesome](http://fontawesome.io/) or [devicon](http://konpa.github.io/devicon/) icons that you can style via CSS.
+Create vectorized icons from your pictures you can use in the browser, similar to [font-awesome](http://fontawesome.io/) or [devicon](http://konpa.github.io/devicon/) icons that you can style via CSS.